syncfusion-content/wpf-docs/wpf/ComboBox/Editable-Support.md

 ## Auto Complete Support in WPF ComboBox

-Auto complete can be enabled by using the `AutoCompleteMode` property.
+You can able to find the expected item from the dropdown of the `ComboBoxAdv` and it can be enabled by using the `AutoCompleteMode` property.
 It can be used for both single and multiple selections on editable mode.

- There are three different AutoCompleteModes:
+ There are three different AutoComplete modes:

-•	`Suggest`: Displays suggestion in drop-down list.
+•	`Suggest`: Suggestions are displayed in a drop-down menu.

-•	`Append`: Appends the first suggestion to text.
+•	`Append`: The first suggestion is appended to the text.

 •	`None`: No suggestion or Append is made.